-Not so long ago, earning in dollars and working directly for a foreign company was very strange.
-Today it is quite common to earn in dollars and spend in pesos.
+Not so long ago, earning in dollars and working directly for a foreign company was uncommon.
+Today, at least in the technology sector, it is something that has gained a lot of popularity.
+Here's what it's like to earn in dollars and spend in pesos - or a weaker currency.

 - the massification of high-speed Internet services in Latin America

 - the explosion of technology-based financial solutions that enable the simple electronic movement of money between people on a global scale

 - remote work models - teleworking or hybrid work

 Earning in dollars: When is it a good idea?

 For Latin Americans - and for the world - the U.S. dollar (USD) is a benchmark.
 The US dollar is the official currency of the world's leading economy.
 In most of the world, it is the currency of international business.
 The euro is also a major currency of international transactions, but even today, the dollar is the main benchmark.
 There is not much to explain, if the dollar is a stronger and more stable currency than the local one, earning in dollars can be a great idea.